 b) any illness or injury for which benefits are payable under any government plan or legally mandated program;

-d) war, insurrection, the hostile actions of any armed forces, or participation in a riot or civil commotion;
+c) war, whether declared or undeclared, insurrection, the hostile action of any armed forces, willing participation in a riot or civil commotion or any service in the armed forces of any country;

 i) when there would have been no charge at all in the absence of insurance;